rezazamani2329/UC-Berkeley--AIML-EDA-and-feature-engineering-/README.md

 - This repo contains the files for the project PCMLAI Module 5 assignment
 #### Description of files in the repo
 - 'coupons.csv': this files contains dataset used for this project
-- 'prompt-final.ipynb': this file contains the codes for this project
+- 'prompt-final(2).ipynb': this file contains the codes for this project
 ### Purpose: Analyze and identify the factors that influence a driver's decision to accept coupons delivered to their cell phones while driving.

 ## Data Description